+Discussion Components:

-Discussion Components: Waves, Tides, Rips and Holes
+Waves, Tides, Rips and Holes ✓

+Describe what causes waves. ( )

+Describe the four types of waves: Spilling, Plunging, Plunging wave that breaks, ,

+and Surging (

+Describe how the four types of waves are formed (spilling, plunging, surging and plunging wave that breaks).

+( 1

-- Describe what causes waves. - Describe the four types of waves: Spilling, dumping, surging and shore break ( - Describe how the four types of waves are formed (spilling, dumping, surging and shore break). - Describe what causes the tides. - Describe what causes a rip. - Describe the methods of escaping a rip or current. - Describe the negotiation of shoreline and surf for the quickest, most direct course behind the break.
+Describe what causes the tides. Ĺ 4

+Describe what causes a rip. Ĺ 4

+Describe the methods of escaping a rip or current. ( 4

+Describe the negotiation of shoreline and surf for the quickest, most direct course behind the break. ( 2

+Practical Components:

-- Display wading ability. - Display ducks diving ability. - Display the ability to hold onto the seabed under larger waves. - Display body surfing skills i.e. catching a wave. - Display the ability to swim with fins. - Identify a rip, sandbar, holes and different wave types.
+Display wading ability. ( 1

+Display ducks diving ability. (

+Display the ability to hold onto the seabed under larger waves. ( 1

+Display body surfing skills i.e. catching a wave. ( 1

+Display the ability to swim with fins. (

+Identify a rip, sandbar, holes and different wave types. ( 2

+Mentor Signature:

+Patrol Captain Signature: